31December99/Unit3Dup/README.md

 - Scan folder and subfolders
 - Compiles various metadata information to create a torrent.
 - Extracts a series of screenshots directly from the video.
+- Add webp to your torrent description page
 - Extracts cover from the pdf documents
 - Generates meta-info derived from the video or Game.
-- Searches for the corresponding ID on TMDB and IGDB.
+- Searches for the corresponding ID on TMDB and IGDB or IMDB.
 - Add trailer from Tmdb or Youtube
-- Seeding in qbittorrent or transmission
+- Seeding in qbittorrent , transmission or rTorrent
+- Reseeding one or more torrents at a time
+- Seed your torrents across different OS
+- Add a custom title to your seasons
+- Generate info for a title using MediaInfo

 ___
 ![Version](https://img.shields.io/badge/Flag_u-FILES-blue)

 > **python3 start.py -u "/home/uploader/myvideos/Hello.world.S04E12.mkv"**

-Output:

-> Hello.world.S04E12.mkv.torrent

-> **python3 start.py -u "/home/uploader/helloworld/Hello.world.book.pdf"**

-Output:

-> Hello.world.book.pdf.torrent

-> **python3 start.py -u "/home/uploader/myvideos/Hello.world.TheMovie.mkv"**

-Output:

-> Hello.world.TheMovie.mkv.torrent

-> **python3 start.py -u "/home/uploader/myvideos**

-Output (only files):

-> Hello.world.S04E12.mkv.torrent
->
-> Hello.world.book.pdf.torrent
->
-> Hello.world.TheMovie.mkv.torrent
->
 ***

 ![Version](https://img.shields.io/badge/Flag_f-FOLDERS-blue)

 > **python3 start.py -f "/home/uploader/Hello.world.S01**

->/home/uploader/Hello.world.S01E01
+> **python3 start.py -f "/home/uploader/Hello.world.TheMovie**
 >
->/home/uploader/Hello.world.S01E02
->
->/home/uploader/Hello.world.S01E03

-Output:

-> Hello.world.S01.torrent
-***

->python3 start.py -f "/home/uploader/Hello.world.S02E01**

-Output:

->Hello.world.S02E01.torrent
-***

-**python3 start.py -f "/home/uploader/Hello.world.TheMovie**
+> **python3 start.py -f "/home/uploader/Game-789**

-Output:

->Hello.world.TheMovie.torrent
 ***